DavidHeresy/Issues/README.md

 - TODO: Generate `Issues.md` with a GitHub Job.
 - TODO: Test `issues.sh` as a system-wide script / program.
 - TODO: Test `issues.sh` with big public projects.
-- FEATURE: Make `issues.sh` work for projects, that aren't a git repository.
+- IDEA: Make `issues.sh` work for projects, that aren't a git repository.